 We want to make sure that your personal data is stored and transferred in a way which is secure.
-We will therefore only transfer data outside of the EEA where it is compliant with data protection legislation and the means of transfer provides adequate safeguards in relation to your data, for example:
+We will therefore only transfer data outside of the UK where it is compliant with data protection legislation and the means of transfer provides adequate safeguards in relation to your data, for example:

 - By transferring your data to a country where there has been a finding of adequacy by the European Commission in respect of that country's levels of data protection via its legislation; or

 - Where it is necessary for the conclusion or performance of a contract between ourselves and a third party and the transfer is in your interests for the purposes of that contract; or

 - Where you have consented to the data transfer.

 Where we transfer your personal data outside the UK and where the country or territory in question does not maintain adequate data protection standards, we will take all reasonable steps to ensure that your data is treated securely and in accordance with this Privacy Notice.

 9. Legal bases for us processing your data